 Manage your driver statuses with Samsara

-Samsara’s FMCSA-approved ELD solution lets you accurately track your driver’s statuses in real-time so you can run a compliant, efficient fleet.
+Samsara’s FMCSA-registered ELD solution lets you accurately track your driver’s statuses in real-time so you can run a compliant, efficient fleet.
 Using real-time HOS insights, you can plan routes and dispatch drivers to avoid violations.
 And because it plugs into a vehicle’s OBD port, the ELD device not only tracks HOS but also collects diagnostic information.

 With Samsara, you can collect and consolidate the real-time insights you need to streamline your fleet management.
 If you’re looking to improve HOS tracking with real-time insights into your drivers’ statuses, check out Samsara’s ELD solution or sign-up for a free 30-day trial.